Homo ergaster

 Several features distinguish H. ergaster from australopithecines as well as earlier and more basal species of Homo, such as H. habilis.
-Among these features are their larger body mass, relatively long legs, obligate bipedalism, relatively small jaws and teeth (indicating a major change in diet) as well as body proportions and inferred lifestyles more similar to modern humans than to earlier and contemporary hominins.
+Among these features are their larger body mass, relatively long legs, obligate bipedalism, and relatively small jaws and teeth (indicating a major change in diet) as well as body proportions and inferred lifestyles more similar to modern humans than to earlier and contemporary hominins.
 With these features in mind, some researchers view H. ergaster as being the earliest true representative of the genus Homo.

 H. ergaster lived on the savannah in Africa, a unique environment with challenges that would have resulted in the need for many new and distinct behaviours.
 Earlier Homo probably used counter-attack tactics, like modern primates, to keep predators away.
 By the time of H. ergaster, this behaviour had probably resulted in the development of true hunter-gatherer behaviour, a first among primates.
 H. ergaster was an apex predator.
 Further behaviours that might first have arisen in H. ergaster include male-female divisions of foraging and true monogamous pair bonds.
 H. ergaster also marks the appearance of more advanced tools of the Acheulean industry, including the earliest-known hand axes.
 Though undisputed evidence is missing, H. ergaster might also have been the earliest hominin to master control of fire.